HalFrgrd/wirelesskeyboard/other_builds/other_controllers.md

 Can I provide pins for:
 - P1.04: yes
 - P1.02: DFU, (normal in nrf52840 data sheet)
+- P1.00 datasheet says gpio but you say swd
 - P0.22: yes
 - P0.07 (boot): ASK JORIC what BOOT is.
 - p0.12, yes: